 Since 1987, central Maryland Tocqueville Society members have been at the vanguard of improving the lives of countless individuals and families through extraordinary financial gifts, volunteerism and advocacy.

 For many, being a member is not so much about writing a check, rather it is an opportunity to have a more influential – even hands-on – role in solving the problems affecting central Maryland to create a better future.

-Overall, United Way of Central Maryland’s Tocqueville Society has invested nearly $8 million in the past year, providing the building blocks to self-sufficiency in our community in the areas of education, housing, emploment and health.
+Overall, United Way of Central Maryland’s Tocqueville Society has invested over $7.2 million in the past year, providing the building blocks to self-sufficiency in our community in the areas of education, housing, employment and health.